Stay safe. Stay informed.

 • Children under the age of 14 are not allowed to visit.

-• The business office and medical records are closed to the public.
-To pay a bill or access medical records, please utilize our online services.
+• To access medical records, please utilize our online services.

 o If you would like to pay a bill over the phone using a credit card, call the number on your bill or our business office at 662-615-2600 or 662-615-2601.